matze-dd/Tex2txt/README.md

     EnvRepl('align'),
 ```
 in parms.environments of the Python script (but no 'align' entry in
-parms.equation\_environments), one gets the following script ouptut.
+parms.equation\_environments), one gets the following script output.
 ```
 Wir folgern
 Daher ...